mandy8055/notes-mosh-js-oop/02-Objects/05-ConstructorProperty.md

 ```

 ## Takeaway point
-- Every object has a constructor property that references the function used to create the object.
+- Every object has a constructor property that references the function which was used to create that object.